 The Saint Scholastica Monastery donated several crates of milk, fresh produce, hamburger patties, hot dogs, bread, and pasta and potato salads to the safe shelter residents.
 This beautiful act of kindness went a long way to provide several meals for the residents.

 The Junior League of Fort Smith in partnership with Girls Inc, collected over 500 items to donate 50 beautiful individual gift bags for the women and children in shelter.
 The gift bags are filled with personal beauty and hygiene products for the families in shelter and will be refilled when the women leave shelter to transition to their own home.

 CIC is extremely honored to partner with Zonta International.
 Zonta donates $1,000 to CIC annually.
 Volunteers from Zonta unselfishly provide their time, talents, and energy on a monthly basis to share craft projects, games, activities, and gifts, with the children in the safe shelter.
-These monthly activities give the children much needed focused affection and attention from professional women who are role models to the children and to the women in shelter.
+These monthly activities give the children much needed focused attention and attention from professional women who are fabulous role models to the children and to the women in shelter.

 We sincerely thank the United Way, Cintas, the Junior League, Girls Inc, Reliance Health Care, JamaciaMe Bronze, and Zonta International for their generous sponsorship of the Crisis Center with these wonderful acts of kindness that directly benefit the women and children in our care.”